 - Why is actual daily performance decreasing after course completion?

-Answering these questions will undoubtedly launch more than a few challenges for your training team.
 Typically, we rely on a combination of measured results and self-assessment surveys from learners and managers.
 But the truth is, self-assessments may not be very useful: business leadership will only care about final results.

 Once you’ve identified how to connect your learning analytics to tangible outcomes - no small feat - you’re ready to scope the technology gap between learning analytics and business goals.

-Scope Your Learning Tech Gap
+Scope Your Learning Technology Gap

 Learning technology is typically purchased to solve a single problem.
 To build a solution for training operations, content management, and training administration your team will eventually create a maze of disconnected tech - held together with spreadsheets and cumbersome processes.